India's PEC tenders to export 125,000 T wheat

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)

-MUMBAI Nov 9 Indian state trading company PEC has issued an international tender to export 125,000 tonnes of milling wheat for shipments between Dec.
-10 to Jan.
-15, the company said in a statement.
+MUMBAI Nov 30 India's state-run trading company PEC Ltd issued an international tender to export 125,000 tonnes of Indian milling wheat for shipments between Jan.
+10 and Feb.
+20, the company said on its website late on Thursday.

-This is part of a continuing Indian government programme of export sales to cut large wheat stocks.
-(Reporting by Rajendra Jadhav; Editing by Anand Basu)
+This is part of a continuing Indian government programme to cut huge wheat stocks, taking advantage of high global prices currently.
+(Reporting by Meenakshi Sharma; Editing by Jijo Jacob)

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)